justcli/private/README.md

 ```
 Every function or class method with _@private_ decorator become uncallable for any external code.

-It works with Python shell, Python debugger and iPython.
+It also works with Python shell, Python debugger and iPython.